jorisvink/libkyrka/tests/README.md

 The framework code is built into a library that is linked into each of the invididual tests that reside under the **tests** directory.

+Note that the tests aren't fleshed out yet in full.